-Fourth Book of the Greg Tenorly Suspense Series
+Fly the Rain – Greg Tenorly Suspense #4

 Jason had been sitting alone at his table, staring at the tall, platinum blonde for an hour.
 His imagination ran wild with thoughts of kissing her full lips while his hands explored her lean, muscled body.
 Tonight he didn’t need the whiskey to warm him up.
 But he kept drinking it anyway.